 I’m not sure I can capture all of the nuances and complexities of Princess Mononoke; I’ll provide a lengthier synopsis than usual, but the film is an epic in every sense of the word and really should to be experienced in its entirety.
 I will try my best to focus on some of the more intriguing themes and significant ideas I found throughout the movie.

-Cursed by the corrupted boar-god Nago, a young warrior-prince Ashitaka is exiled from his isolated tribe and travels west in search of a cure.
+Cursed by the corrupted boar-god Nago, the young warrior-prince Ashitaka is exiled from his isolated tribe and travels west in search of a cure.
 On his journey, he sees the brutal state of the world outside his village.
 He sees humans killing each other over land, food, and gold.
 Jigo, an opportunistic emperor’s aide, takes an interest in the young man’s affliction and points Ashitaka towards Irontown, a prosperous mining town, as a possible source of his curse.
 Once there, Ashitaka encounters Lady Eboshi, a strong leader dedicated to protecting her people from neighbouring hostile forest spirits and warlords with the use of iron guns, a new and deadly technology.
 Lady Eboshi confesses that it was her guns that drove the boar-god to madness.
 She is sorry for the suffering she has caused Ashitaka, but does not apologize for her desire to destroy the forest spirits.
-She believes that out of the destruction of the forest that she can build a better world for her people.
+She believes that out of the forest’s destruction she can build a better world for her people.

 As Ashitaka turns to leave, wolf gods led by a wolf-raised human girl named San, assault Irontown.
 San is fuelled by hatred and wants to kill Eboshi for her wanton destruction of the forest.
 Taken by the wolf girl’s beauty, Ashitaka intervenes to stop the two and attempts to leave with San, but is accidentally shot.
 San saves him by taking him deep within the woods and appealing to the Great Forest Spirit.
 He is healed, but his curse remains.

 Meanwhile, the conflicts between Irontown, foreign troops, and the forest spirit come to a head.
-The forces of nature decide to launch one final attack on the humans in order to drive them out of the forest.
+The forces of nature decide to launch one final attack on the humans to drive them out of the forest.
 Jigo, arriving with the Emperor’s army, demands that Eboshi capture the head of the Great Forest Spirit, reputed to have powers of immortality.
 Eboshi surmises correctly that Jigo wants to lure her away from Irontown and capture in her absence.
 Nevertheless, she complies with the order because of her desire destroy the Great Forest Spirit.

 When the sun comes up, the surrounding wastelands begin to turn green with sprouting plants.
 Ashitaka sees that his curse has been lifted.
 San departs for the forest.
 Although she cares for Ashitaka, she cannot forgive the actions of humans.
 Ashitaka accepts her response and promises to visit her.
-Jigo retreats empty-handed.
+Jigo retreats, empty-handed.
 Eboshi, humbled by her losses and the events that unfolded, sends for Ashitaka to thank him, and promises to rebuild Irontown in a better way.
 The story ends with a shot of new trees growing on top of the dead ones, signifying that even amongst immense death and destruction, there is life and rebirth.

-Anthropomorphizing nature: The deities of Mononoke
+The Deities of Mononoke

 “I think one of the biggest draws of Mononoke lies in the fact that nature and its struggle for survival against the seemingly unstoppable technical progress of humanity is embodied by gods in the form of beasts.
 These beasts give the struggle and the anger a face.
-The boars, the wolves, the apes, they all are afraid and they all have their way of reacting to the encroaching human habitations that fell their trees and hunt them down.”
+The boars, the wolves, the apes, they all are afraid and they all have their way of reacting to the encroaching human habitations thatfell their trees and hunt them down.”

 The depiction of nature in Mononoke is based on the animistic deities of Shintoism; they serve as guardians of the forest.
-All are threatened by human encroachment, but each one exhibits a different temperament and reacts differently to the situation.
+All are threatened by human encroachment, but each exhibits a different temperament and reacts differently to the situation.
 Moro, the main wolf god and San’s mother, is resigned to the inevitable destruction of the forest, choosing to save her energy only to exact revenge on Lady Eboshi.
 Okkoto, a stubborn boar god, decides to charge head-on into a trap and go out in a final blaze of glory.
 The ape tribe tries desperately to reforest the barren landscape but is driven off by the guns of Irontown.

 All of these guardians owe their allegiance to the Great Forest Spirit, a deer-like deity with a human face.
 It is the ultimate arbiter: With one step it can breathe life, while with another it can take it away.
 The Great Forest Spirit appears indifferent to the plight of man and creature alike.
 To me, it represents one of the most fascinating fictional manifestations of nature I have come across.
 Like nature, the Great Forest Spirit’s motivations are completely mysterious and utterly incomprehensible.
 Awe, wonder, fear, otherness: These elements are all conveyed beautifully through this strange chimera of a creature.

-Mononoke anthropomorphizes nature, but it is done with a purpose: To relate the viewer to nature’s struggles for survival in the face of human exploitation.
+Princess Mononoke anthropomorphizes nature, but it is done with a purpose: To relate the viewer to nature’s struggles for survival in the face of human exploitation.
 The humans in the movie are literally engaged in war with the forest, and we are able to see nature from the perspective of the losing side, and the fear, uncertainty and despair that is associated with it.
-By utilizing deities to represent nature, Mononoke calls to attention how dysfunctional our relationship with the environment can become, and how out of touch the human race can be when it comes to exploitation of the natural world.
+By utilizing deities to represent nature, Princess Mononoke calls to attention how dysfunctional our relationship with the environment can become, and how out of touch the human race can be when it comes to exploitation of the natural world.
 By the end of the film, we understand that this mentality to win and dominate can only result in a pyrrhic victory.
 Miyazaki understands that to destroy nature is to destroy ourselves.

-Guns and iron were game-changers during the time and setting of Mononoke.
+Guns and iron were game-changers during the time and setting of Princess Mononoke.
 It is important to remember the context in which these technologies were introduced; life during these period for most was nasty, brutish, and short.
 Any comfort or measure of control provided by technology was embraced with open arms.
 Irontown is depicted as a prosperous place in which where people can live in relative peace and prosperity, an island fortress in a sea of danger, tyranny, and injustice.
 But Mononoke also reveals that novel technologies can carry unintended consequences.
 Guns not only brought safety and independence, but also unwanted attention from other warlords.
 Massive amounts of trees were required to fuel the smelters to produce iron, resulting in the barren and polluted wastelands around Irontown.
 With newfound power comes newfound arrogance and the potential for increased destruction.

 In the real world, technological advances have similarly shaped the course of human history.
 Within the last century, major advances such as in nuclear sciences, organic chemistry, and telecommunications have allowed us to do more, eat better, connect faster, and live longer, more comfortable lives.
 But these technologies also come with unintended side effects.
 We generate waste that remains harmful for millennia, create materials that disrupt biological functions, and have fundamentally altered how we interact with each other.
-As I mentioned in last week’s entry, our ability to affect the world around us today is now global in magnitude.
+As I mentioned in last week’s Collapse: Twilight at Easter Island, our ability to affect the world around us today is now global in magnitude.
 We must consider the consequences of applying novel technology carefully and conscientiously.

-Lady Eboshi: Villain redefined
+Lady Eboshi: Villain Redefined

-As I have noted earlier, the characters of Mononoke are dynamic and have complex motivations; Lady Eboshi is one of the more interesting female fictional antagonists around.
+As I have noted earlier, the characters of Princess Mononoke are dynamic and have complex motivations; Lady Eboshi is one of the more interesting female fictional antagonists around.
 A revolutionary for her world and time, Eboshi is a charismatic leader who treats those under her with dignity and respect.
 Her efforts to help the powerless are evident throughout the movie.
 She houses the sick lepers and tasks them with jobs of great importance.
 She frees brothel girls and sets them to work in the bellows, tolerating no misogyny from the men.
 To her, iron and guns are symbols of empowerment and freedom; she is determined to create a society that is grounded in the equal treatment of men and women.

 Miyazaki once stated in an interview that Lady Eboshi was characterized to have a traumatic past (Wikipedia).
 Perhaps it is because she suffered abuse at the hands of traditional society that drives her to address inequality and injustice in Irontown.
 This would also explain that she will not accept contingency from anyone or anything; she wants to be in full control of her own destiny and has no need for gods.
 With the ability to take out gods, Eboshi’s ambition drives her to dominate and subjugate nature.
 She believes that she is fully justified in this campaign.
 This is a world where nature, manifested in the forms of angry spirits, disease, and disasters, vindictively, constantly, and senselessly exact a heavy toll on humanity.
 What more noble deed is there than to exterminate the forest, a place full of all things non-human, wild, and dangerous for the betterment of her people and the society she wishes to create?